WarpZephyr/AC3DataUnpacker/README.md

 # AC3DataUnpacker
+Unpacks and repacks:
+AC2DATA.BIN in Armored Core 2.
+AC25DATA.BIN in Armored Core 2 Another Age.
-Unpacks and repacks the AC3DATA.BIN archive in Armored Core 3.
+AC3DATA.BIN in Armored Core 3.

-When repacking all files to repack must be in the root folder you provide.
+When repacking, all files to repack must be in the root folder you provide.
 Deeper folders will not be accessed.

+File names must be IDs between 0 and 4095 for AC2DATA.BIN.
-File names must be IDs between 0 and 8191, extensions can still be added.
+File names must be IDs between 0 and 8191 for AC25DATA.BIN or AC3DATA.BIN.
+If the name of the folder provided contains "AC2DATA" it will be treated as AC2DATA which only supports 4096 files instead of 8192.
+Extensions can be added to files as extensions will be removed when repacking.

+AC25DATA repacking had a different amount of padding.
+I'm not sure why.
+It may not work when repacked.

 # Technical Notes
-The archive has a file entry table with a set size of 8192 entries.
-Since this is from a PS2 game the entries are in Little Endian.
+The AC DATA archive format is simplistic.
+It is in Little Endian since it is used in PS2 games.
-The entries are two 32-bit integers, start block and block count.
+The entries are two 32-bit integers each, with a start block and block count.
+The start block counts up beginning from the base address after all the entries.
 The alignment used for the blocks is 0x800.
-Entries base start block starting from 0x10000, so 0 starts at that address.
-The block count is the number of 0x800 blocks an entry covers.
+Each block is 0x800 in size.

-There seems to be empty entries inbetween normal ones, I am not sure why.
-If a block count is not divisible by 16, extra 0x800 padding blocks are added to ensure data is padded as if it were.
-These extra padding blocks are not factored in the block count of an entry.

-There is no file names as far as I can tell.
-They appear to go by ID, which is determined by index.
-If an index does not exist as an ID it is written null as a dummy.
+The index an entry is at is it's file ID.
+There will be empty entries with 0 set for the start block and block count.

+In AC2DATA 4096 entries are always present with a base address of 0x8000.
+In AC25DATA and AC3DATA 8192 entries are always present with a base address of 0x10000.

+For some reason the amount of padding between the files pads to a 0x8000 block usually.
+This may not be correct though, as for some reason a block padded to 0x458000 in the original file instead of 0x450000 in AC25DATA.